Costa Rica - Las Lajas Micro-Mill - Finca Las Lajas - Red Honey

 Flavor Profile - Full, clean, jammy body with deep strawberry like sweetness backed by honey and toffee flavors in the finish.

 Costa Rica - Las Lajas Micro-Mill - Red Honey - Micro-Lot Coffee

 -Variety: Caturra, Catuai

-The Costa Rica Red Honey is back!
-This Costa Rican coffee from the Las Lajas Micro-mill is turned a few times per day in its unique honey processing.
+This Costa Rican coffee from the Las Lajas Micro-mill is turned hourly each day in its unique honey processing.

 In the honey process (also known as pulped natural) the skin and varying amounts of fruit are removed (pulped) from the cherry before drying.
 This is in contrast to traditional wet-processing where the pulped-cherry is fermented and then washed before drying.
 When done well, honey processed coffees are more complex with viscous body and softer acidity, the trade off is a reduction in acidity and some loss of clarity vs traditional wet-processed coffees.

 Benefico Ecological Las Lajas- a quality bent and rare for Costa Rica organic micro-mill located in Sabanilla de Alajuela, in the Central Valley region of Costa Rica, is owned by third generation coffee farmers Dona Francisca and Don Oscar Chacon.
 Their farm, Finca El Chilamate, is situated 1450 meters above sea level.

 At Las Lajas, their commitment to the environment has led them to focus solely on water sparing milling methods using the latest Penagos technology.
 Their honey processes leave nearly 100% of the fruit intact before sun drying on raised screens.